tloredo/sdss_legacy/README.md

 Additionally, one must specify a value for the $R_V$ parameter identifying which curve to use in a particular family.

 `SED_SDSS` instances provide a `dereddened(Rv=3.1, curves='CCM89', map='SFD')` method that returns a copy of the `flux` and `ivar` data, corrected for Galactic extinction using the specified choices of $R_V$, curve family, and map.
-The adjusted flux is the measured flux divided by a wavelength-dependent*extinguishing factor* (or *extinction factor*).
+The adjusted flux is the measured flux divided by a wavelength-dependent *extinguishing factor* (or *extinction factor*).
 The adjusted inverse variance is the raw value multiplied by the extinguishing factor squared (this may not be accurate, depending on how much of the measurement error is due to operations like background subtraction).
 Adding a `factor=True` argument will produce a third return value, the array of extinguishing factors (for each wavelength).

 ## Example script

-Copy `ExtinctionExpt.py` from the `scripts` folder to a location outside of the distribution, and execute it with `ipython -i ExtinctionExpt.py` (so iPython becomes interactive after completion, leaving plot windows open).
+Copy `ExtinctionExpt.py` from the `scripts` folder to a location outside of the distribution, and execute it with `ipython -i ExtinctionExpt.py` (the `-i` option makes iPython stay interactive after executing the script, leaving plot windows open).
 This scripts loads the catalogs, collects data for 10 MGS galaxies and 10 QSOs, and then makes some plots:

 * A plot showing spectra of 10 MGS galaxies on a common set of axes.
 * 3 plots (2 for galaxies, 1 for a QSO), each with 4 panels showing extinction-corrected SEDs for the possible choices of `(curves, map)`.
 In each panel, a gray line shows the adjusted spectrum, and vertical error bars dip from the curve to the unadjusted spectrum (zoom in to see the error bars more clearly).
 A dark red curve (against the right axis) shows the extinction factor (the adjusted SED is the measured SED *divided* by this factor).